-- a) creates a link from the LPS 3 to the requirements under Kalamunda Town Centre Planning and Urban Design Guidelines; - b) reduced front setbacks to enable awnings to be constructed over the footpath; - c) maximum height requirement of two storeys; and - d) addresses broad considerations relating to design requirements for buildings and grouped dwellings.

-13. It is anticipated that the SCA provisions in LPS 3 text and map will be removed and replaced in accordance with the proposed scheme amendment outlined in the Statutory and Legal Considerations of this report.
+- 2. reduced front setbacks to enable awnings to be constructed over the footpath; - 3. maximum height requirement of two storeys; and - 4. addresses broad considerations relating to design requirements for buildings and grouped dwellings. - 13.
+It is anticipated that the SCA provisions in LPS 3 text and map will be removed and replaced in accordance with the proposed scheme amendment outlined in the Statutory and Legal Considerations of this report.